 Property kHKGlyph

 Status Provisional

 Category Dictionary-like Data

 Introduced 3.1.1

 Delimiter space

 Syntax ^[0-9]{4}\$

-Description The index of the character in 常用字字形表 (二零零零年修訂本),香港: 香港教育學院, 2000, ISBN 962-949-040-4.
-This publication gives

-the "proper" shapes for 4759 characters as used in the Hong Kong school system.
+Description The index of the character in 常用字字形表 (二零零零年修訂本),香港:香港教育學院, 2000, ISBN 962-949-040-4.
+This publication gives the "proper" shapes for 4759 characters as used in the Hong Kong school system.
 The index is an integer, zero-padded to four digits.

 Property kHKSCS

 Status Provisional

 Category Other Mappings

 Introduced 3.1.1

-Delimiter space
+Delimiter N/A

 Syntax ^[0-9A-F]{4}\$

 Description Mappings to the Big Five extended code points used for the Hong Kong Supplementary Character Set.

 Property kIBMJapan

 Status Provisional

 Category Other Mappings

 Introduced 2.0

-Delimiter space
+Delimiter N/A

 Syntax ^F[ABC][0-9A-F]{2}\$

 Description The IBM Japanese mapping for this character in hexadecimal.

-kIICore
+Property kIICore

-Normative
+Status Normative

-RG Sources
+Category IRG Sources

-4.1
+Introduced 4.1

-space
+Delimiter N/A

-^2\.1\$
+Syntax ^2\.1\$

-A boolean indicating that a character is in IICore, the RG-produced minimal set of required ideographs for East Asian use.
+Description A boolean indicating that a character is in IICore, the IRG-produced minimal set of required ideographs for East Asian

+use.
 A character is in IICore if and only if it has a value for the kIICore field.

 The only value currently in this field is "2.1", which is the identifier of the version of IICore used to populate this field.